-3. In finished parts of your home, look for access panels in closets or lower-level hallways ceilings to find other shut off valves.
+3. In finished parts of your home, look for access panels in closets or lower-level hallway ceilings to find other shut off valves.
 Again, check to see if they function properly.
 Mark the outside of the panels with something printed from the label maker if possible.

 4. If you home has a sump pump, pour some water in the pit and make sure it hums.
 You should do this regularly: it’s a mechanical device and needs the occasional check-up.
-If it looks like it could be ten or more years old, just replace it and avoid a headache.
+If it looks like it could be ten or more years old, just replace it to avoid a headache.

-5. If your home uses a sewer ejector pump.
-Be aware of where it resides.
+5. If your home uses a sewer ejector pump, be aware of where it resides.
 Don’t store anything near it.
 If it looks old, this is also something to replace rather than waiting until it wears out.